Cacti/plugin_thold/README.md

 ## ChangeLog

---- 1.2.3 ---
+--- 1.2.4 ---

-* feature: Add last changed data to threshold table to make it easier to tell when a threshold was last triggered.
+* feature: Add last changed date to Threshold table to make it easier to tell when a Threshold was last triggered.

+* feature: Add Sites to Notification Lists for Devices and Thresholds

+* feature: Allow Threshold Notification Settings to be overwritten based upon Template setting.

 * issue#182: When adding/removing list from a Threshold, Templated Thresholds should be ignored.

+* issue#268: Allow Device Association/Disassociation to set Thresholds Notification as well.

 * issue: When updating the Notification List for a Threshold Template, updates were not pushed to Thresholds.